MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-zwnotifychangekey.md

 If <b>FALSE</b>, the routine does not return until the specified event occurs.
 If <b>TRUE</b>, the routine returns immediately.

-##### - CompletionFilter.REG_NOTIFY_CHANGE_ATTRIBUTES

-Notify the caller of changes to the attributes of the key, such as the security descriptor information.

-##### - CompletionFilter.REG_NOTIFY_CHANGE_LAST_SET

-Notify the caller of changes to a value of the key.
-This can include adding or deleting a value, or changing an existing value.
-(The caller receives no notification if the new value written to the key matches the previous value of the key.)

-##### - CompletionFilter.REG_NOTIFY_CHANGE_SECURITY

-Notify the caller of changes to the security descriptor of the key.

-##### - CompletionFilter.REG_NOTIFY_CHANGE_NAME

-Notify the caller if a subkey is added or deleted.

 ## -returns